mattupstate/flabric/README.md

     $ fab -c rcfile create_server

-If something doesn't go right during server setup, such as a network error you can try it again by running:
+If you've already created your server through your respective management console, or if something fails during server setup, you can run setup by setting the value for `host_string` in your rcfile running to your server's public DNS or IP address and running:

     $ fab -c rcfile setup_server